The Mosman Anglican Church. Qld. Australia

 The most noticeable feature of communes, established since the New Testament times, is that they only last a short time.
 The vast majority come and go in two generations.
 The main reason probably has to do with the tendency of communes to base their existence on an unrealistic utopian dream.

 i] Back to Mother Earth - an idealized farming village life.. a "back to the land" syndrome.
-In many cases, modern farming techniques were rejected in favour of natural (back breaking) manual labour.
+In many cases, modern farming techniques were rejected in favor of natural (back breaking) manual labour.
 Oppressively hard work and ignorance soon caused disaster.

 v] Isolated.
 The majority of communities have tended to alienate themselves from the wider community.
 Little meaningful contact has been the result.
 The view has prevailed that the world is evil and doomed to destruction and that they, the "remnant", must abandon it.